MrRobotical/shopify-theme-sandbox/README.md

 ## SEO AND METADATA

-Added a custom robots.txt which excludes a specific product and excludes all products that contain the 'no-index' tag.
+Added a custom robots.txt file which excludes a specific product and excludes all products that contain the 'no-index' tag.

 ```bash
 {% for product in collections.all.products %}